bridgestoprosperity/fika-collect/fika-collect-app/README.md

 To configure your environment and get started, follow the React Native template docs in [getting-started.md](./docs/getting-started.md).

+## Assets

+Assets (for example, [src/assets/locations.json](./src/assets/locations.json)) are configured with [react-native-asset](https://github.com/unimonkiez/react-native-asset).
+They are specified in [react-native.config.js](./react-native.config.js) and updated with the `react-native-asset` command.

 ## Building

 To build for iOS and Android, respectively: